electron/packager/CONTRIBUTING.md

 If you are continuing the work of another person's PR and need to rebase/squash, please retain the attribution of the original author(s) and continue the work in subsequent commits.

+### Creating test fixtures

+For some unit tests, a test fixture Electron project is required.
+Sometimes it's OK to use an existing fixture, such as `basic`.
+If you need to add a new fixture:

+1. Create a new subdirectory in `test/fixtures/`.
+2. Add a `package.json` with only the minimal configuration necessary for your test(s).
+3. If necessary, add supporting files, such as the JS file specified in the `main` key in the `package.json` file.
+4. Use `fixtureSubdir` from `test/util.js` to reference the fixture subdirectory in your test.

 ## For Collaborators

 Make sure to get a `:thumbsup:`, `+1` or `LGTM` from another collaborator before merging a PR.